Abdou-web-dev/mamane.tech-test/cypress/integration/comments.md

 # I've attempted to click the checkout button without filling in all the required fields.

-# I've checked the appearance of error states, such as the border becoming red for empty email and invalid CVV.
+# I've checked the appearance of error states, such as the border becoming red for empty email and invalid CVC.

 <!-- ************************************** -->